Calculations in induced gravity from higher-derivative field theories: Introduction

 The main results we find are obtained by early standard methods of Adler--Zee formula \cite{Adler1,Adler2,Adler3,Zee1,Zee2,MW,DM}.
 We denote the induced gravitational action as

 where $R$ is the scalar curvature.
 Then, the induced cosmological constant $\Lambda_{ind}$ is given by

 and the formula yields the induced gravitational constant $G_{ind}$ as

 where $w\equiv x-y$, the brackets $\langle~\rangle$ indicate a vacuum expectation value, and $T\equiv T_{\mu}^{\mu}$ is the trace of the stress tensor of matter fields and $\bar{T}\equiv T-\langle T\rangle$.
 It should be noted that we are working in $D$-dimensional Euclidean space \cite{DM}.
 In the following sections, we will apply the formulas above to the higher-derivative scalar field theories.
+A brief review of the derivation of (\ref{AZ1}) and (\ref{AZ2}) can be found in Appendix \ref{AZR}.

 This paper is organized as follows.
 The Section \ref{sec2} gives a brief overview of higher-derivative theory and its effective action with multiple fields.
 The stress tensor of the theory is obtained here and the induced cosmological and gravitational constants are formulated by using the expression of the stress tensor.
-In the third section, a case study of a certain higher-derivative theory with an infinite number of derivatives.
+Section \ref{sec3} deals with a case study of a certain higher-derivative theory with an infinite number of derivatives.
 Some conclusions are drawn in the final section.